18F/health-tracking-course/collections/_admin/learningcohorts.md

 A learning cohort is a group of people who come together to transform their foundational knowledges and practices.
 It might be two or twenty people, but 3-8 people working and learning together represent an optimal size when it comes to having a diversity of ideas while, at the same time, creating space for every voice to be heard.

 These learning materials are structured with the intention that small groups of people will engage in learning and transformation in community with each other.
-What follows are the principles and practices that guided the design and development of the State Officer, M.D. course.
+What follows are the principles and practices that guided the design and development of the {{site.long}} course.

 ## Learning as a tool for organizational transformation

-The MES Team is shifting the oversight of state MES investments toward a more outcomes-oriented approach.
-We believe this will improve Medicaid IT’s direct support of program needs and ongoing compliance with federal policy requirements.
-This shift requires a  significant cultural change in how the MES Team and State Officers engage with states.
-A plan for learning new ways of engagement is pivotal to the success of this effort.
+It is not uncommon to shift project oversight from an ad-hoc approach toward a measurable, outcomes-oriented approach.
+We believe this improves an organization's support of programmatic needs and ongoing focus with the needs of end users (the people).
+This shift requires a  significant cultural change in how teams engage with their partners and vendors.
+A plan for learning new ways of engagement is pivotal to the success of this kind of effort.

 ### Learning cohorts provide a model for professional development that encourages the following values:

-* **Dedicated time** to dive deep into learning is a part of the State Officer job and work week.
+* **Dedicated time** to dive deep into learning is a part of the job and work week.
 * **Discussion and sharing of personal experiences** helps us learn new principles.
 * **Small communities** (6-8 people max) are best for supporting learners and encouraging mutual accountability as they engage in learning and transformation.
 * **Individual preparation and reflection** enhances group discussions and knowledge exchange.